NijiDigital/NetworkStack/Documentation/AutoRetry.md

 ## Auto refresh token

 Using this property, you can tell your code how to renew the token.
-Typically, this closure will contain code to perform the "RefreshToken" request, parse the response, store the new token in your NetworkStack, and emit a Observable.just() to tell when it's done.
+Typically, this closure will contain code to perform the "RefreshToken" request, parse the response, update the token stored in your NetworkStack, and emit a Observable.just() to tell when it's done.

 ```swift
 public var renewTokenHandler = () -> Observable<Void>